All about VFX and CGI software (and more).

 Here's how it usually goes: you get an idea, either write it down or jump straight into your NLE and get ready to bring it to life.

-But then you must be sure to have a full-fledged video editing app on the PC you have access to.
-And even if you do say, open up your Premiere or DaVinci Resolve, you'll quickly realize that professional NLEs are picky about the formats you need to provide your videos in.
+But then you must be sure to have a full-fledged video editing app on the computer you have access to.
+And even if you do say, open up your Premiere, Final Cut or DaVinci Resolve, you'll quickly realize that professional NLEs are picky about the formats you need to provide your videos in.
 Then you find out that you need to transcode a clip or two, save some images in another format...

 Now you're questioning this sudden wave of euphoria which came with the idea, and looking for reasons not to keep going and finally...